 The Gas Pedal gives you finer control over what you want to accomplish with a cut:

-The Gas Pedal is at the bottom, outlined in red...
+The Gas Pedal is at the bottom, marked in red...

 If you're a beginner, crank the Gas Pedal over to the conservative side until you're comfortable you've come up to speed.
-You might consider coming up a notch at a time.
+As you get comfortable, try coming up a notch at a time when roughing.